DHP-stottepakke/pages/pages/dmp_supporting_info/support_05_reuse_collect.md

 There can of course be a number of reasons to discard the idea of reusing data in your project, like lack of relevance for excisting data etc. Taking the time to identifying such reasons (when designing your project) will most often motivate the nesessity of collecting new data both for yourself, project members and collaborators.
 If the idea of reusing data is discarded, funder guidelines ask for a brief description why building on existing sources is not relevant or applicable for the project.

+You can consult the chapters on data discovery and existing data in e.g. the [RDMkit for life sciences, the CESSDA Data Management Guide, or The Turing Way handbook](support_05_reuse_collect#further-resources) for inspiration.

-There is a number of different strategies to identify existing datasets or records:
+There is a number of different strategies that can be applied to identify existing datasets or records:
 #### Scientific datasets
 Useful approaches to identify scientific datasets:
 * Data underlaying a research article or described in a data publication